 Nutrition Program services shall provide for substitution of food items based on child-specific medical guidance.

-Parental Assistance
+Parent Responsibilities

-Parents will be asked to:
+Parents requesting dietary accommodations for their child shall:

 Notify the school principal of any food allergy or special dietary need related to a disabling condition or medical necessity.

-Provide medical information from a District-approved recognized medical authority (RMA) authorized to practice within the State of Kentucky as noted in the student’s IEP, 504 plan or health plan.
+Provide a written statement containing medical information from a medical authority authorized to practice within the State of Kentucky as noted in the student’s IEP, 504 plan or health plan.

 Provide updated medical information as requested by the District.